Automatic Enrollment Plan Designs

 If you are interested in a detailed description of the three options, keep reading; but at a minimum, I hope you will take a moment and skip to the end and consider the potential for automatic enrollment for the plans with which you are involved.

-The ACA, EACA, and QACA require that an automatic contribution notice be given to employees at least 30 days prior to their enrollment in the plan, so they may decide whether or not they would like to opt out.
+Plans that use an EACA or QACA require that notice be given to employees at least 30 days prior to their enrollment in the plan, so they may decide whether or not they would like to opt out.
 New employees who are immediately eligible must receive their first notice within a reasonable period of time before the first payroll deduction is made.
 Thereafter, eligible employees must receive the notice again annually, at least 30 days before the start of the plan year.
-These notice requirements are separate from other applicable notification requirements, for example, QDIA or safe harbor notices.
+These notice requirements are separate from other applicable notification requirements - for example, QDIA or safe harbor notices, but may be combined with those notices.